orangeduck/Cello-Website/pages/learn-a-fat-pointer-library.md

 ## Conclusion

-So Cello is a _Fat Pointer Library_.
+Cello is a _Fat Pointer Library_.
 It lets you create pointers which are tagged with additional runtime information, which can then be used for a whole host of other tasks and features.

-In reality it is a little more complicated than the shallow explaination here, but hopefully this gives you a vague idea of how it works under the hood.
+In reality it is a little more complicated than the shallow explanation here, but hopefully this gives you a vague idea of how it works under the hood.
 For more information on the small hacks and tweaks that make Cello look and feel so different please read [Hacking C to its Limits](/learn/hacking-c-to-its-limits)